refx-online/refx-pp-py/README.md

 This is a python binding to the Rust library [refx-pp](https://github.com/refx-online/refx-pp-rs) which was bootstrapped through [PyO3](https://github.com/PyO3/PyO3).

-## Installing rosu-pp-py
+## Installing refx-pp-py

-Installing rosu-pp-py requires a [supported version of Python and Rust](https://github.com/PyO3/PyO3#usage).
+Installing refx-pp-py requires a [supported version of Python and Rust](https://github.com/PyO3/PyO3#usage).

 Once [Python](https://www.python.org/downloads/) and [Rust](https://www.rust-lang.org/learn/get-started) and ready to go, you can install the project with pip: